5 Finest Online Training Trends in the Manufacturing Industry

 5. Simulation-Based Learning

-For instance, in a manufacturing plant when there is a need to train technicians on operating a new complex machinery, letting new employees handle it is risky.
-In such circumstances, a simulation replicates the steps to operate the machine, and also lets the user practice the steps required to operate it.
+For instance, in a manufacturing plant when there is a need to train technicians on operating a piece of new complex machinery, letting new employees handle it is risky.
+In such circumstances, a simulation replicates the steps to operate the machine and also lets the user practice the steps required to operate it.
 This can save time and bring down the training cost drastically.